Canop/bacon/website/docs/community.md

 Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.
 And bacon manages rewrapping on resize.

-## Several bacon in parallel ?
+## Parallel bacon ?

-It's perfectly OK and can be useful to check several compilation targets.
+It's perfectly OK to have several bacon running in paralle, and can be useful to check several compilation targets.

 Similarly you don't have to stop bacon when you want to use cargo to build the application, or when you're just working on something else.
 You may have a dozen bacon running without problem.